lulav/ros2_fprime_bridge/README.md

 ### Run (VSCode Tasks):

-We set useful [VSCode Tasks](.vscode/tasks.json) for this project:
+We created the following three [VSCode Tasks](.vscode/tasks.json) for this project:

-1. Run default simulation.
+1. `launch-simulation` - build and run the spring simulation.
-2. Build ROS workspace.
+2. `fprime-init` - generate and build the fprime project.
-3. Build Fprime project.
+3. `fprime-build` - build the fprime project.

-The spring example can be launch from `launch-simulation` task.
+4. `ros2-build` - colcon builds the ROS 2 project.
+5. `build-fprime-ros` - build both the fprime and ROS 2 projects.

+They can be run by typing `ctrl+p`.
+In the drop-down menue type `task ` (space after task) and you should see them appear. **Note:** the only task you need to build and run is `launch-simulation`, the others are convinience tasks for development.

 #### Monitoring

-At this point, if you open the charts tab in the GDS GUI and choose `the_controller.u` from the dropdown menu, you should see telemetry as in the previous section.
+At this point, if you open the charts tab in the GDS GUI and choose `the_controller.u` from the drop-down menu, you should see telemetry as in the previous section.

 In addition, if you open [Foxglove](https://foxglove.dev/download) (see details in the previous section), you should also see a  visualization as in the previous section.